tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 [PROV-O: The PROV Ontology](https://www.w3.org/TR/prov-o/) (W3C 2013) is a W3C recommendation that provides a framework for representing provenance information in RDF.
 PROV-O defines a set of classes and properties for representing the entities, activities, and agents involved in the production of data and other resources, as well as the relationships between them.

-A `bdqffdq:DataQualityReport` [bdqffdq:DataQualityReport](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#dataqualityreport> "A bdqffdq:ReportConcept comprising a set of data quality bdqffdq:Responses.") is a formal description of the results produced by a `bdqffdq:Implementation` [bdqffdq:Implementation](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#implementation> "A bdqffdq:SolutionsConcept that describes the portion of a bdqffdq:Mechanism that carries out the proccess described in a particular bdqffdq:Specification.") implemented by a `bdqffdq:Mechanism` [bdqffdq:Mechanism](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#mechanism> "An entity that can execute bdqffdq:DataQualityMethods.") applying one or more Tests to a `bdqffdq:DataResource` [bdqffdq:DataResource](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#dataresource> "An owl:Thing to which a data quality bdqffdq:Response applies.").
+A `bdqffdq:DataQualityReport` is a formal description of the results produced by a `bdqffdq:Implementation` implemented by a `bdqffdq:Mechanism` applying one or more Tests to a `bdqffdq:DataResource`.

 In PROV-O, a `bdqffdq:DataQualityReport` and a `bdqffdq:DataResource` may be represented as `prov:Entity` instances.
 An execution of a Test implementation may be represented as a `prov:Activity`, and a `bdqffdq:Mechanism` (or an agent operating a mechanism) may be represented as a `prov:Agent`.
 The relationships between these entities can be represented using PROV properties such as `prov:wasGeneratedBy`, `prov:used`, and `prov:wasAssociatedWith`.

-A `bdqffdq:Response` [bdqffdq:Response](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#response> "A bdqffdq:ReportConcept produced by a bdqffdq:Implementation expressing a statement about data quality resulting from the application of the logic of a bdqffdq:Specification to a bdqffdq:DataResource.") produced by a Test can be related to PROV-O through the use of `prov:wasGeneratedBy` to relate a `bdqffdq:Response` to the `prov:Activity` that produced it, and through the use of `prov:used` to relate that `prov:Activity` to the `bdqffdq:Specification` [bdqffdq:Specification](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#specification> "A specific statement about how to evaluate a bdqffdq:DataQualityNeed.") that it used.
+A `bdqffdq:Response` produced by a Test can be related to PROV-O through the use of `prov:wasGeneratedBy` to relate a `bdqffdq:Response` to the `prov:Activity` that produced it, and through the use of `prov:used` to relate that `prov:Activity` to the `bdqffdq:Specification` that it used.
 This allows the provenance of a `bdqffdq:Response` to be traced back to the particular Test specification that was executed and the software mechanism that executed it, with the ability to add additional metadata about the provenance beyond the scope of the Fitness For Use Framework ontology.

 The above is intended only as a simple exploration of how some of the core concepts of the Fitness For Use Framework could be related to PROV-O.